a1exxd0/HaDoLibrary/README.md

 Example usages are stored in src folder to run.
 See "XorModel.cpp", for example.

 # Usage
 You'll need the Eigen library inside of your project, as well as everything in the include/ subdirectory.
 See the Makefile for a general idea of how to compile it all.
+Use "-fopenmp" for compilation with multithreading enabled, if you have OpenMP installed on your system.

 # TODO
   - [X] Image -> Bitmap formatting ???
 Maybe use PPM for raw RGB